PrestaShop/docs/src/content/1.7/development/architecture/domain/cqrs.md

 ### Query and QueryHandler principles

 1. Data retrieval SHOULD always go through a `Query`.
-2. `Query` describes a _single_ data query.
+2. A `Query` describes a **single** data query.
 It DOES NOT perform it.
-3. `Query` receives only scalar/native types on input.
+3. A `Query` receives only primitive types on input (int, float, string, bool and array).
-4. For every `Query` there is at least one `QueryHandler` whose role is to execute that `Query` and return the resulting data set.
+4. For every `Query` there MUST be at least one `QueryHandler` whose role is to execute that `Query` and return the resulting data set.
-5. `QueryHandler` SHOULD return a typed object, and SHOULD throw a typed `Exception` on failure.
+5. A `QueryHandler` SHOULD return a typed object, and SHOULD throw a typed `Exception` on failure.
-6. `QueryHandler` SHOULD use the existing `ObjectModel` for reads as long as it's reasonable to do so (in particular for CUD operations in BO migration).
+6. A `QueryHandler` SHOULD use the existing `ObjectModel` for reads as long as it's reasonable to do so (in particular for CUD operations in BO migration).
-7. `QueryHandler` MUST be placed in the `Adapter` namespace as long as they have legacy dependencies.
+7. A `QueryHandler` MUST be placed in the `Adapter` namespace as long as they have legacy dependencies.
-8. `QueryHandler` SHOULD return data objects that make sense to the domain, and SHOULD NOT leak internal objects.
+8. A `QueryHandler` SHOULD return data objects that make sense to the domain, and SHOULD NOT leak internal objects.
-9. `QueryHandler` MUST implement an interface containing a single public method and a typed return like this:
+9. A `QueryHandler` MUST implement an interface containing a single public method and a typed return like this:

 ```php
 /**